THE MUNICIPAL ENGINEERS OF THE CITY OF NEW YORK

 meetings of the Board whenever he deems them necessary or whenever so requested in writing by five of the Directors. (inconsistent with Constitution Article VIII Meetings Section 3 line 5)

-- MEETINGS OF COMMITTEES
+II - MEETINGS OF COMMITTEES

 of each of the standing and special committees shall be held whenever called by the respective committee chairman.